molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 **Are you completely new to models of sequence evolution?**  Then [this review](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00209.PUBLISHED.pdf) might be good for you.
 Section 2 provides a great introduction to Markov models, but it can be skipped without any loss of continuity by readers in a hurry or who do not need to know the nitty-gritty details of the models.

 * **Citation:** Bielawski, J. P. (2016).
-Molecular Evolution, Models of In Kliman, R.M. (ed.)
+Molecular Evolution, Models of.
+In Kliman, R.M. (ed.)
 Encyclopedia of Evolutionary Biology.
 Vol 1, pp. 61-70.
 Oxford: Academic Press.

 **Do you some background in phylogenetics and DNA sequence models, but you are new to the are of detecting adaptive sequence evolution?**  Then [this review](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00171.PUBLISHED.pdf) will give you a very broad starting point (population genetics, non-coding, codon and amino-acid-based methods are all covered).
 After reading this, your next steps would be to get started on the papers presented below.